spack/spack/lib/spack/docs/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may want to run Spack out of a prefix other than the git repository you cloned.
-The ``spack bootstrap`` command provides this functionality.
+The ``spack clone`` command provides this functionality.
 To install spack in a new directory, simply type:

 .. code-block:: console

-   $ spack bootstrap /my/favorite/prefix
+   $ spack clone /my/favorite/prefix

 This will install a new spack script in ``/my/favorite/prefix/bin``, which you can use just like you would the regular spack script.
 Each